tzwchen/tzwchen/README.md

 ## Things I've done:
 - Youngest head coach to win a conference game in conference history
-- First ever conference win in school history
 - Eagle scout
 - Part of team that consistently placed top percentile in Cyberpatriot competitions

 ## Things I'm doing:
-- Current head coach of Whitney high school baseball (US News Ranked #1 Academic school in California)
 - Working towards a B.S in Computer Science at Cal State Fullerton
 - Learning how to apply and implement neural networks
-    - Ultimate goal is to apply neural networks to scouting applications in baseball
+    - Exploring how to apply neural networks to scouting applications in baseball
+- Expanding my interests in cryptology and security research.
 - Learning how to grow, improve, and implement hand-in-hand my knowledge of computer science and love of baseball.

 # GO CARDINALS!